Z0rdak/RepetierSharp/RepetierSharp/README.md

 ![RepetierSharp](./RepetierSharp-wide.png)

-RepetierSharp is a simple, event-driven client which encapsulates the WebSocket and REST API of the Repetier Server software to manage your printers.
+RepetierSharp is a simple, asynchronous, event-driven client designed to manage Repetier Servers.
+It seamlessly integrates both the WebSocket and REST APIs of Repetier Server software into a single streamlined library.

 *Disclaimer: This project is not affiliated with Repetier Server or Hot-World GmbH & Co.
 KG.*